mendix/docs/refguide4/document-templates.md

 See [Data Grid (document template)](data-grid-document-template).

-<div class="alert alert-info">{% markdown %}

 [![](attachments/819203/918138.png)](data-grid-document-template)

 A data grid showing a list of orders with a description and the referenced customer name.

-{% endmarkdown %}</div>

 ### Data view